rondlite/reaction-docs/website/versioned_docs/version-2.9.1/how-to-rtl.md

 original_id: how-to-rtl
 ---

-The default Reaction Meteor app theme (core-theme) uses [Bootstrap 3](https://getbootstrap.com/css/#less) and the [Less](https://lesscss.org) preprocessor to build the theme.
+The default demand Meteor app theme (core-theme) uses [Bootstrap 3](https://getbootstrap.com/css/#less) and the [Less](https://lesscss.org) preprocessor to build the theme.

-If you want to learn how to make a theme, see our [How To: Create a theme for the Meteor UI](https://docs.demandcluster.com/reaction-docs/trunk/creating-a-theme) documentation.
+If you want to learn how to make a theme, see our [How To: Create a theme for the Meteor UI](https://docs.demandcluster.com/demand-cs/trunk/creating-a-theme) documentation.

 ## Mixins